libremfg/rhize-docs/content/how-to/model/create-objects-ui.md

 ---

 To make a production object visible to the Rhize data hub, you must define it as a data model.
-Along with is API, Rhize also has a graphical interface to create and update objects in your role-based equipment hierarchy.
+Along with its API, Rhize also has a graphical interface to create and update objects in your role-based equipment hierarchy.

 Often, one object references another: for example, a piece of equipment may belong to an equipment class, have a unit of measure as a property, and be associated with process segment.
 These associations form nodes and edges in your knowledge graph, so the more information relationships that you accurately create, the better.

+## Prerequisites

+Ensure that you have the following:

+- Access to the Rhize UI
+- Information about the equipment that you want to model

-## Procedure
+## General procedure

 1. From the UI, select the menu in the top corner.
 1. Select **Master Data**, then the object you want to configure.